ananthdurai/schemata/README.md

 🚧 Support for Thrift.

-🚧 Add visualization layer to show the graph representation of the data stream.
+🚧 Add visualization layer to show the graph representation of the Schema.

 # Contributing